Hamiltonian analysis for linearly acceleration-dependent Lagrangians: Concluding remarks

 \section{Concluding remarks}

-We have presented the Hamiltonian formulation for Lagrangians affine in acceleration.
+We have presented a Hamiltonian analysis for Lagrangians linearly depending on the accelerations.
 Our presentation was strongly based on the geometric analysis of the quantities involved and, in particular, on the conditions under which our Lagrangian accepted a decomposition into a true dynamic term plus a surface term.
-We highlighted the role that the surface term played in our formulation, and the existence of surface equivalent Lagrangians.
-The main interest for the study of these systems has been motivated by certain brane models where the existing canonical approaches are not entirely suitable, although several other examples may be found in the literature.
+In this sense, we analyzed in detail the relation of our original setup to the standard Dirac formalism for first-order theories.
+Also, we have obtained the general Noether charge for this type of systems.
+We have highlighted the role that the surface term played in our formulation, and the existence of surface equivalent Lagrangians.
+The main interest for the study of these systems has been motivated by certain brane models, although several other examples with different characteristics may be found in the literature, for which the existing canonical approaches are not entirely transparent.
 In this sense, we emphasize that most of the available examples enclose regular Lagrangians, for which the Hamiltonian is developed by the introduction of auxiliary variables resulting, from our point of view, in a cumbersome description hiding the true geometric interpretation available for these sort of systems.
-Our claim is that the description developed in this work, allowed us, in a very natural way, to obtain a Hamiltonian version for which the geometric invariants are explicitly written.
+Our claim is that the description developed in this work allowed us, in a very natural way, to obtain within the well-known Ostrogradski-Hamilton formalism a simplified Hamiltonian version for which the geometric invariants are explicitly written.
 Our geometric formulation allowed us to straightforwardly incorporate our results to the analysis of either non-regular or covariant Lagrangians.
-As stated in the Introduction, we argue that our formulation paves the way for the quantisation of this sort of systems, at least within canonical schemes.
-We will developed quantum aspects for theories with Lagrangians affine in acceleration somewhere else.
+As stated in the Introduction, we argue that our formulation paves the way for the quantisation of this sort of systems, at least within canonical schemes of quantization.
+We will develop quantum aspects for theories with Lagrangians affine in acceleration somewhere else.